LSU Tigers baseball: Tailgating

 Tailgating is found across campus with many fans tailgating in the same spot year after year.
 Some tailgaters form affiliations or organizations and name their "tailgating krewes".

 LSU has continually been ranked as the top tailgating location in the country.
 ESPN.com ranked LSU as the top tailgating destination in America.
 The Sporting News proclaimed "Saturday Night in Death Valley" and Tiger tailgating as the top tradition in college football.
 Sports Illustrated said, "When It Comes To Great Tailgating, Nothing Compares To LSU."
 LSU's tailgating was named No. 1 in an Associated Press poll on top tailgating spots and by a CNN network survey on top tailgating locations.

-Visiting team supporters can be heckled and chants of "Tiger Bait!
-Tiger Bait!" are sometimes directed at opposing teams' fans.
-The opposing fans who take the jeers and jaunts with a sporting disposition will be invited to join in on the party, the drink, the regional Cajun cuisine, the spirit of Baton Rouge, and the vibrant tradition of LSU sports.
-During baseball season some fans will tailgate for the entire three days of a weekend series.
+Visiting team supporters are often subjected to the chants of "Tiger Bait!
+Tiger Bait!"
+However, the opposing fans who respond positively to the jeers and jaunts are frequently invited to join in on tailgating festivities, which feature regional Cajun cuisine, local beverages, and other traditions of LSU sports.
+This hospitality reflects the broader athletic traditions of Baton Rouge.
+During the baseball season, it is common for some fans to tailgate continuously through a three-day weekend series.

 Super Fans

 Chris "Mouth of the South" Guillot will lead chants of "Here We Go Tigers" and others to cheer on the LSU Tigers and distract opponents.
 Chris graduated from LSU in 1986 and rarely misses any games.

 Anita "K-Lady" Haywood is known for hanging "K" signs in the stands that denote strikeouts by LSU pitchers.
 Anita graduated from Louisiana Tech University, but grew up in Baton Rouge and began attending LSU baseball games regularly after meeting her husband who loved LSU baseball.
 Originally homemade, her current wooden "K" signs were given to her by the Coaches Committee in 1992, the Official Booster Club of LSU Baseball.

 Jerry "The Birdman" Padgett can be found chirping at home games.
 Often heard, but rarely seen, he has been whistling at LSU baseball games since at least the 1990s.
 His whistles are similar to that of a song bird.

-Joy “Sign Lady” Hammatt is known for going to the College World Series in Omaha just about every time LSU goes, her tailgating, and of course her signs.
+Joy “Sign Lady” Hammatt is known for going to the College World Series in Omaha every time LSU goes, her tailgating, and her signs showing support for the Tigers.